Deploying .NET Applications To Azure

 For IAC (RBAC)

-Create a Service Principle and configure its access to Azure resources, here we copy values out of the JSON and save as individual github secrets
+Create a another Service Principle (SP), here we copy values out of the JSON and save as individual github secrets.
+This SP has no role or scopes and is used with the terraform deployment itself.

 1